yyadav99/CrackDetection-DeepLearningProject/README.md

 # CrackDetection
-Basic Neural Network Model to identify image has crack or not.
+Basic Deep Neural Network Model to identify image has crack or not.

 ## Content
   - Overview